The-Duat/Nile/pages/miz.md

 !!!
 Do not run this command!
 It wipes your system! !!!

 ## Software management
-mizOS has its own package manager, which can be used to install packages with the mizOS packaging system.
-The mizOS package manager is currently a work in progress.
+mizOS has its own package manager, which can be used to easily install software onto the system.

+The mizOS package manager works in channels.
+The package name you provide is directed into one of four channels, being -m, -p, -a, and -u.

+- **-m** - The official mizOS channel, used for mizOS packages.
+- **-p** - The Pacman channel, used for Pacman packages.
+- **-a** - The AUR chabbel, for installing AUR packages.
+- **-u** - The UI channel, for easy installation of Desktop Environments and Window Managers.
+For more information on the UI channel, see `miz info uilist`.

 ###### Installing packages
-- `miz fetch <package>` - Installs that mizOS package.
+- `miz fetch -m <package>` - Installs that mizOS package.
 - `miz fetch -p <package>` - Installs that pacman package.
 - `miz fetch -a <package>` - Installs that AUR package.
 - `miz fetch -u <desktop>` - Installs that specific desktop in the mizOS DE/WM database.
-For more information, see `miz info uilist`.

 ###### Removing packages
-- `miz remove <package>` - Removes that mizOS package.
+- `miz remove -m <package>` - Removes that mizOS package.
 - `miz remove -p <package>` - Removes that pacman package.
 - `miz remove -a <package>` - Removes that AUR package.
 - `miz remove -u <desktop>` - Removes that desktop install.